A well-reported statistic in the maritime industry is that 96% of at-sea incidents result from human error.

 Here’s what we know: The Panama-flagged cargo carrier owned by Japanese company MOL Ship Management (Singapore) had been on a routine run from Germany to the United States off the coast of the Portuguese Azores Islands on February 16, 2022, when fire broke out on board.
 After launching a distress signal and initiating crewmember evacuation, the ship remained adrift for several weeks until finally sinking on March 1.

 How can we chalk up an incident like that to “human error”?
+Or is something else the cause?

 3 Factors Driving the Human Error Maritime Statistic